remnrem/luna-doc/docs/lunapi/ref.md

      Args:
       chs (str or list[str] )               channel label(s)
-      annots (str ot list[str], optional)   one or more annotation class labels time (optional, default = False)      add a time column to the output (seconds)
+      annots (str or list[str], optional)   one or more annotation class labels time (optional, default = False)      add a time column to the output (seconds)

      Returns: